yudapinhas/helmfiles/charts/argo-apps/README.md

 This chart manages the **root ArgoCD Application** for a given cluster using the App-of-Apps pattern.

 Each cluster has its own root `Application` (e.g. `netgod-play-cluster`), which points to a `kustomization.yaml` file.
-That file defines all microservices (like Jenkins, Grafana, etc.) that should be managed for the cluster.
+That file defines all charts (like Jenkins, Grafana, etc.) that should be managed for the cluster.

 ---